StephenRhen/ASMC/examples/Blink1/README.md

   timeout = millis() + msecs;
 }

-// Effectivally stop the timer by setting it to expire 50 days from
+// Effectively stop the timer by setting it to expire 50 days from
 // now.
 void stopTimer()
 {